Kubernetes

 kubectl apply -f httpd-route.yaml

-8. Wait till the Envoy Gateway for httpd-backend becomes ready.
+8. Wait till the httpd-backend route becomes ready.

-9. Verify whether Envoy Gateway can direct the HTTP requests to the correct backend Service
+10. Verify whether Envoy Gateway can direct the HTTP requests to the correct backend Service, using the Gateway address from the previous step:

 <!DOCTYPE html>